Balinese

 - Youth Perspectives

-- Balinese youth are increasingly balancing traditional values with modern aspirations, seeking education and opportunities while preserving cultural heritage.
+- Balinese youth are navigating traditional expectations and modern aspirations, valuing education and global engagement.

 - Education Initiatives

-- Initiatives focus on integrating traditional arts with modern education, preparing youth for diverse futures.
+- Initiatives focus on integrating technology and global skills with traditional knowledge, preparing youth for diverse opportunities.

 - Future Challenges

-- Challenges include balancing tourism with cultural preservation and addressing environmental sustainability.
+- Challenges include balancing cultural preservation with modernization, environmental sustainability, and economic diversification.

 - Youth Employment Trends